Installation Step 3: Position the Boundary Wire

-- Strip approximately one-half inch of insulation off the ends of the Boundary Wires to be spliced.
+- Strip approximately 1.3 cm of insulation off the ends of the Boundary Wires to be spliced.

 - Make sure the copper Boundary Wire is not corroded.
 If the Boundary Wire is corroded, cut it back to expose clean copper wire.